GSHRDC Staff Members

 Deborah Tayo Akakpo

 Deborah joined GSHRDC in 2020.
-Before her position as Programmes Manager, she had worked in several leadership capacities with both national and international NGOs and Corporate organisations.
-Her experience includes working as the Senior Aftercare Casework Manager with the International Justice Mission (IJM), the National Coordinator of the Gender Violence Survivor Support Network (GVSSN), an Advocacy, Partnerships and Training Coordinator with the Women’s Initiative and Self-Empowerment (WISE), the Corporate Social Responsibility Manager for Millicom Ghana Limited (TiGo) and as the Public Relations officer for the Obuasi Mine of AngloGold Ashanti.
+Before her position as Programmes Manager, she had worked in several leadership capacities with National, International NGOs and Corporate organisations.
+Her experience includes working as the Senior Aftercare Casework Manager with the International Justice Mission (IJM), the National Coordinator of the Gender Violence Survivor Support Network (GVSSN), an Advocate, a Partner and Training Coordinator with the Women’s Initiative and Self-Empowerment (WISE), the Corporate Social Responsibility Manager for Millicom Ghana Limited (TiGo) and the Public Relations officer for the Obuasi Mine of AngloGold Ashanti.

 Annabelle Akuki Azu

 Annabelle is responsible for the finance and administrative department of the Centre.
 She has over 15 years of experience in NGO Financial Management.
 Annabelle holds an MBA in Finance from the University of Ghana, Legon and a degree in Business Administration from the Ghana Institute of Management and Public Administration (GIMPA).
 Prior to joining GSHRDC she worked with a Chartered Accountant Firm as an audit staff.